mdehaan51/Shock-Merch-Designer/README.md

-This is a Trampoline Parker Builder for Shock Trampolines based out of Coeur d'Alene, Idaho.
+This is a Custom Jump Sock designer for Shock Trampolines based out of Coeur d'Alene, Idaho.

 Front end is React.